farhat-lab/who-analysis/README.md

 1. <code>pca_explained_var.npy</code>: Array of explained variances of the first 100 principal components.
 2. <code>pca_explained_var_ratio.npy</code>: Array of explained variance ratios (array sums to 1) of the first 100 principal components.
 3. <code>Vargas_PNAS_2023_homoplasy.xlsx</code>: List of 1,525 homoplasic sites in MTBC.
 Dataset S1 from <a href="https://www.pnas.org/doi/10.1073/pnas.2301394120" target="_blank">Vargas <i>et al., PNAS</i>, 2023</a>.
 4. <code>mixed_site_counts.xlsx</code>: SNVs for PCA with the proportion of isolates containing an unfixed variant (25% < AF ≤ 75%).
 Used for filtering out sites at which more than 1% of isolates have an unfixed variant.
+5. Figures for the manuscript showing different isolates in principal coordinate space, colored by lineage.

 ## Running the Analysis

-### Primary Model Features:

-### Model Scripts
+### Preprocessing (<code>preprocessing/</code>):

-Before building any models, run <code>00_samples_summary_andPCA.py</code>.
+Before building any models, run the two scripts in the <code>preprocessing</code> directory in numerical order.

+1. <code>preprocessing/01_make_gene_drug_mapping.py</code> creates the file <code>data/drug_gene_mapping.csv</code>, which maps the input gene names to each drug, which facilitates constructing the input model matrices
-The first script generates the eigenvectors for population structure correction and stores the coordinates of every sample in <code>data/eigenvec_10PC.csv</code>.
-10 principal coordinates were saved, but only 5 were used in the models.
-Intermediate files that this script creates are a dataframe of minor allele counts (<code>data/minor_allele_counts.npz</code>) and an array of the explained variance ratios of each of the 10 principal components (<code>data/pca_explained_var.npy</code>).
-The script also creates the <code>data/samples_summary.csv</code> file to see how many samples there are for each drug (this was primarily used for debugging).
+2. <code>preprocessing/02_samples_summary_andPCA.py</code> generates 100 eigenvectors for population structure correction and saves them to <code>PCA/eigenvec_100PC.csv</code>.
+Intermediate files that this script creates are a dataframe of minor allele counts (<code>data/minor_allele_counts.pkl;</code>) and an array of the explained variance ratios of each of the 100 principal components (<code>data/pca_explained_var.npy</code>).
+These files were too large to commit to this repository.

+### Model Scripts (<code>model/</code>)

 For every drug, run the bash script <code>run_regression.sh</code> with the following command line arguments: full drug name, the 3-letter abbreviation used in the 2021 WHO catalog, and the directory to which output files should be written.
 For example, for isoniazid, the arguments after the script name would be `run_regression.sh Isoniazid INH /n/data1/hms/dbmi/farhat/Sanjana/who-mutation-catalogue`.
 This bash script runs the following scripts:

 1. <code>01_make_model_inputs.py</code>: create input matrices to fit a regression model.
-2. <code>02_run_regression.py</code> performs a Ridge (L2-penalized) regression, bootstrapping to get coefficient confidence intervals, and a permutation test to assess coefficient significance.
+2. <code>02_run_regression.py</code> performs a Ridge (L2-penalized) regression and a permutation test to assess coefficient significance.
-3. <code>03_compute_univariate_statistics.py</code>
+3. <code<03_likelihood_ratio_test.py</code>: performs the likelihood ratio test for every mutation in the
+4. <code>04_compute_univariate_statistics.py</code>: computes statistics like sensitivity, specificity, and positive predictive value for each mutation, with 95% exact binomial confidence intervals.
+5. <code>05_catalog_model.py</code>: uses the final regression catalog to get resistance predictions.
+Any isolate that contains a Group 1 or 2

 After the above scripts are finished, run <code>run_unpooled_tests.sh</code> with only the full drug name and the 3-letter abbreviation used in the 2021 WHO catalog as additional command line arguments.
 These scripts run the LRT and AUC test.